 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-For infants and children unable to swallow tablets, Coartem (artemether / lumefantrine) tablets can be crushed and mixed with 1 to 2 teaspoons of water, followed by food, milk, or formula.
+Yes, Coartem (artemether / lumefantrine) can be crushed and mixed with 1 to 2 teaspoons of water and taken immediately after mixing.

 Coartem (artemether / lumefantrine) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.